ioccc-src/winner/2020/ferguson1/README.md

 environmental variables to both scripts though obviously some will conflict with different options in play.sh.

-Probably just as important is [chocolate-cake.html][] with an old but wonderful recipe (because the judges love chocolate and who can blame them? - also it goes with one of the IAQs I include later).
+Probably just as important is [chocolate-cake.html][] ([chocolate-cake.md][] on GitHub) with an old but wonderful recipe (because the judges love chocolate and who can blame them? - also it goes with one of the IAQs I include later).

-The [troubleshooting.html][] file has some advice on potential problems (and things that might appear to be problems at first glance but are not) that I have thought of or encountered.
+The [troubleshooting.html][] ([troubleshooting.md][] on GitHub) file has some advice on potential problems (and things that might appear to be problems at first glance but are not) that I have thought of or encountered.

-The [terminals.html][] has a variety of information specific to terminals from input/directions, dimensions, sanity and colours: a sort of troubleshooting guide for terminals with some additional information.
+The [terminals.html][] ([terminals.md][] on GitHub) has a variety of information specific to terminals from input/directions, dimensions, sanity and colours: a sort of troubleshooting guide for terminals with some additional information.

-The [spoilers.html][] has a variety of information including some of the obfuscation techniques and a bit of how it works.
+The [spoilers.html][] ([spoilers.md][] on GitHub) has a variety of information including some of the obfuscation techniques and a bit of how it works.

-The [bugs.html][] has a list of known bugs and things that look like bugs but aren't as well as documenting a built-in test unit for some features.
+The [bugs.html][] ([bugs.md][] on GitHub) has a list of known bugs and things that look like bugs but aren't as well as documenting a built-in test unit for some features.